What is The Montessori Schools application process?

-The admission process for international applicants is the same as for other students except that instead of an initial school interview we schedule a Skype interview.
+The admission process for international applicants is the same as for other students except that instead of an initial school interview we schedule a Zoom interview.
 Acceptances are conditional until the family completes their move to the USA and participates in an in-person follow-up interview.

 At what age are modern languages introduced?

 In the Primary Program, Spanish language is integrated into the Montessori classroom.
 The focus is on conversation and culture.
 Thirty minutes of daily Spanish language is provided by a visiting associate Spanish speaking guide.
 The Montessori in SoHo and The Montessori at Flatiron also offer a Spanish Bilingual Primary Class.

 Our school exmissions process is a shared responsibility of the Head of School and the student’s family.
 The Head of School meets with each family to discuss appropriate options and explain how the process works.
 Throughout the year, they are in communication with the on-going schools and with the parents of the applicants.
 We host evening information sessions to review the process for both independent schools and New York City’s Gifted and Talented Program.
 You may visit our website, under the Admissions and Exmissions section, to see a list of the schools that our students have been accepted to which include some of the most prestigious schools in New York City.

 The Montessori method of education was founded in 1907 by Dr. Maria Montessori, the first woman in Italy to become a physician.
 She based her educational methods on scientific observation of children's learning processes.
 Led by her discovery that children teach themselves, Dr. Montessori designed a "prepared environment" in which children could freely choose from a number of developmentally appropriate activities.
 Today, nearly a century after Maria Montessori's first Casa dei bambini ("children's house") in Rome, contemporary researchers continue to find strong connections between the Montessori approach and healthy social, emotional, and academic child development.